pacs-course/pacs-examples/Examples/CONTENT.md

 ## A DISCLAIMER ##

 The code is provided as-is, without any claim of correctness or fitness for any purpose, as part of learning C++.
-I have tried to find and fix all bugs I have found, but I cannot guarantee that errors aren't still present (actually, it is very likely that they are).
+I have tried to find and fix all the bugs I found, but I cannot guarantee that errors aren't still present (in fact, it is very likely they are).

 If you find a mistake, or if you think that an example can be bettered, **please tell me!**.
 I will be happy to include your corrections/suggestions, and give credits to you.